Apollo Group – Section 172 statement

 Employee matters

-The group’s people are a key asset and attraction, retention, and development is fundamental to the success of the business.
-The Group commits to positive employee engagement through effective communication, recognition, development opportunities and a continued focus on diversity, inclusion and mental health.
+The Group’s people are a key asset and their recruitment, retention and development are fundamental to the success of the business.
+ASML commits to positive employee engagement through effective communication, recognition, development opportunities and a continued focus on diversity, equity, inclusion and mental wellbeing.

 Apollo acts as a single team where employees have mutual respect and enjoy working in a collaborative, hybrid environment.
-A speak up culture and relevant channels allow employees to raise concerns ensuring a safe and supportive environment that complies with relevant legislation, as well as shared values.
+Our shared values enable a strong “speak up” and “no blame” culture and relevant channels allow employees to raise concerns ensuring a safe and supportive workplace that complies with relevant legislation.
+Compensation, benefits and terms offered to employees, as part of their overall remuneration package remain competitive with the London Market insurance industry and employees are provided with opportunities to develop their skills, capabilities and careers whilst at Apollo.

 Business operations